Lall-091/SshKeyMan/README.md

 generate ed25519/ecdsap256/rsa ssh keys

 ## Author
-PuppyGit made by Bandeapart1964 of catpuppyapp
+SshKeyMan made by Bandeapart1964 of catpuppyapp

 ### SshKeyMan is a free app, but if it helpful to you, please consider Star + <a href=https://github.com/catpuppyapp/PuppyGit/blob/main/donate.md>Donate</a>, it will help this project long live.